sentomarco/Convolutional-Neural-Network-from-scratch-CPP/README.md

 <h2> Program structure </h2>

-The program is composed by 5 modules:
+The program is composed by 6 modules:

 ##### MLP:
 Defines the basic block of the Multi Layer Perceptron and is in charge of generate the fully connected 	layers.
 The activation function implemented is the (old fashioned) sigmoid.
 The parameter update is performed using SGD.

+##### Volumes:
+It allows to create tensors for store and manipulating images.
+It is a key element for the operation of the various modules, making image management very simple and fast.
+Images are treated as vectors but conceptually they are transposed into a n-dimensional volume and accessed as such, not unlike numpy.
+The number of dimensions is arbitrary.

 ##### Filters:
 Defines the convolutional layers such as filters and pooling layers.
 The pooling layer perform a downsample of the input volume using a average pooling or a max pooling.